oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/Token.md

 ## Questions:
  1. What is the purpose of the `Token` case class?
    - The `Token` case class represents a token with an `id` of type `TokenId` and an `amount` of type `U256`.
-2. What is the significance of the `org.alephium.protocol.model.TokenId` and `org.alephium.util.U256` imports?
+2. What is the significance of the `org.oxygenium.protocol.model.TokenId` and `org.oxygenium.util.U256` imports?
-   - The `org.alephium.protocol.model.TokenId` import is used to define the `id` field of the `Token` case class, while the `org.alephium.util.U256` import is used to define the `amount` field of the `Token` case class.
+   - The `org.oxygenium.protocol.model.TokenId` import is used to define the `id` field of the `Token` case class, while the `org.oxygenium.util.U256` import is used to define the `amount` field of the `Token` case class.
 3. What licensing terms apply to this code?
    - This code is licensed under the GNU Lesser General Public License, version 3 or later.